alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 ![](/assets/posts/2021-10-12-Hacking-Electron-Apps-Joplin/2021-10-14-14-50-07.png)

-- The contents of /app now include my payload `joplin_inject_codoe.js` file
+- The contents of /app now include my payload `joplin_inject_code.js` file

 ![](/assets/posts/2021-10-12-Hacking-Electron-Apps-Joplin/2021-10-14-14-51-33.png)

-- And my import statement to my payload being added to `\app\app.js` with the unique marker to prevent multiple import statements on subsequent runs of `patch_joplin.ps1`.
+- And my import statement to my payload is added to `\app\app.js` with the unique marker to prevent multiple import statements on subsequent runs of `patch_joplin.ps1`.

 ![](/assets/posts/2021-10-12-Hacking-Electron-Apps-Joplin/2021-10-14-14-49-31.png)